Enjoy golden hours at the B&B Atelier Arringo in Ascoli Piceno, Italy.

 What stories might this ancient house have witnessed?

 Lucia, housekeeper of a priest, lived here with her books, holy figures, her routines and pious trading cards.
-One woman in a garden full of men: the busts of old poets and important men that Ascoli claims for itself in front of her windows.
-Yet above her, hidden under the plaster on the ceiling, four other women kept her company: spring, summer, fall and winter as frescoes on the ceiling – with summer being a smiling woman in a jaunty hat
+One woman in a garden full of men, the busts of old poets and important men that Ascoli claims for itself in front of the windows.
+Yet above her, hidden under the plaster on the ceiling, four other women kept her company: spring, summer, fall and winter as frescoes on the ceiling – with summer being a smiling woman in a jaunty hat.

 Paintings and sculptures